Solar Energy DICTIONARY

 - Permitting & Interconnection (P&I): A project must receive approval from the Authority Having Jurisdiction (AHJ) and the utility in order to build and turn on a solar system.
 AHJ approval typically includes building and electrical permits.
 Utility approval includes an Interconnection Application and/or signed Interconnection Agreement.

-- Substantial Completion: As defined by SoCore Energy, Substantial Completion is the point after Mechanical Completion when three additional milestones have been achieved: (1) commissioning (and the completion of any punch list items); (2) receiving Permission to Operation from the utility and local jurisdictions, and (3) completing a successful System Acceptance Test (SAT).
+- Substantial Completion: As defined by ENGIE, Substantial Completion is the point after Mechanical Completion when three additional milestones have been achieved: (1) commissioning (and the completion of any punch list items); (2) receiving Permission to Operation from the utility and local jurisdictions, and (3) completing a successful System Acceptance Test (SAT).

 Purchase Order (PO): A document that indicates types, quantities and agreed prices for products or services that SoCore will provide to the customer.